LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose.rst

 version, the argument list is empty for the ``RAJA::expt::Grid`` constructor.
 For the CUDA GPU implementation, we define a 'Team' of one two-dimensional thread-block with 16 x 16 = 256 threads.

-Lastly, in the CUDA ``RAJA::kernel`` variant above, the thread-block size and and number of blocks to launch is determined by the implementation of the ``RAJA::kernel`` execution policy constructs using the sizes of the ``RAJA::TypedRangeSegment`` objects in the iteration space tuple.